 Put simply, an applicant may satisfy objective criteria and yet the application may be rejected on the basis that an unidentified third person has told a member of the Senior Counsel Selection Committee that the applicant is not skilful, diligent, independent, disinterested or honest enough.
 I am not sure how some of these intangible factors can be assessed fairly.
 I do not know how someone can tell a barrister is not independent or disinterested when many only accept briefs for insurers or on a speculative basis (and, hence, must always have a conflict of interest with a client).
 Criticisms levelled at a barrister may be very serious.
 In an adversarial system, there must always be a risk of personality clashes, animosity, professional jealousy, etc. There may be a dislike of the applicant's personality, or a desire to protect one's own practice.
 Of course, there may be many valid reasons why a third person may have a negative opinion about an applicant (e.g. lack of trustworthiness).
 But it is impossible for a committee member to ascertain where the truth lies, particularly if the survey shows polarisation of views.
-There is a real risk of unwitting discrimination against applicants with mental illness (an unknown explanation for personality clashes beyond the 'bad hair day' referred unfair, particularly when there is no right of review or a right to receive reasons or to know what has been said and by whom.
-In addition, stop pretending this is a system that recognises real expertise.
-The vast majority (or even all of those) consulted approach their task intending to be fair.
-But it is basic to the human condition that subjective factors may influence the advice given to the committee.
-The cases on bias teach us this much at least.
+There is a real risk of unwitting discrimination against applicants with mental illness (an unknown explanation for personality clashes beyond the 'bad hair day' referred to by Mason QC) or based on an applicant's sexuality.
+The Senior Counsel Selection Committee may have no knowledge of a particular applicant and thus must rely on the views of third persons.
+No professional organisation would tolerate a system which permits an unidentified third person to criticise, defame or misrepresent the qualities of an applicant and for this to pass as a proper basis for identifying excellence.
+It is no more than a glorified job application where referees are rung up for their feedback on a particular applicant.